Della

 “What?” she persisted.
 “By whom?”

-“Logan,” he replied.
+“Logan,” he replied, removing his sunglasses.
 “Logan Chandler.
 And you?”

 “Della Delaney.”
 She turned toward him and placed her hand on his knee.
 “You can’t give up, Logan.
 You’re very talented!”

-He didn’t know if he had talent or not, but he couldn’t concentrate enough right now to even think about it.
+He didn’t know if his talent was unique or a vain exercise in futility, but he couldn’t concentrate enough right now to even think about it.
 The soft impression of her hand on his knee distracted him so much he could hardly breathe, much less think about the empty, meaningless future facing him if he gave up his art.
 “Ah…right,” he said and quickly stood.
-“Well, I wish you the best of luck, Ms. Delaney.
-It’s been nice chatting with you.”
-He grabbed his duffel bag and turned away.

 “Logan, wait!
-You forgot your art bag!”
+You forgot your art case!”

 He feared the answer.